xianlinbox/daily_practise/aws-solution-architect/design-disaster-recovery-solution.md

 AWS provides several approaches to achieve different objectives.

-# The Approaches of Disaster Recovery
+# The Approaches of Disaster Recovery in AWS

 ## Backup and Restore

-Description: Data is backed up to AWS storage services (e.g., S3, Glacier) and restored during a disaster.
-RTO/RPO: High RTO (hours to days), flexible RPO (depends on backup frequency).
-Key Services: AWS Backup for automated backups.
-Amazon S3 and S3 Glacier for cost-effective storage.
-AWS Storage Gateway for hybrid environments.
-Use Case: Suitable for non-critical workloads or cost-sensitive environments.
+- Description: Data is backed up to AWS storage services (e.g., S3, Glacier) and restored during a disaster.
+- RTO/RPO: High, RTO (hours to days), flexible RPO (depends on backup frequency).
+- Use Case: Suitable for non-critical workloads or cost-sensitive environments.

 ## Pilot Light

-Description: A minimal, always-on environment is maintained in AWS with essential components.
+- Description: A minimal, always-on environment is maintained in AWS with essential components.
 Full production is scaled up during a disaster.
-RTO/RPO: Moderate RTO (minutes to hours), low RPO (seconds to minutes).
-Key Services: Amazon EC2 instances with minimal capacity.
+- RTO/RPO: Moderate RTO (minutes to hours), low RPO (seconds to minutes).
+- Use Case: Useful for workloads requiring quick recovery but not full-scale standby.

+## Warm Standby

+- Description: A scaled-down but functional version of the production environment runs in AWS and can be scaled up during a disaster.
+- RTO/RPO: Low RTO (minutes), low RPO (seconds to minutes).
+- Use Case: Ideal for critical workloads where recovery time must be minimal.

+## Multi-Site (Active-Active)

+- Description: Fully redundant, active environments run in multiple AWS Regions, sharing the workload.
+- RTO/RPO: Near-zero RTO and RPO.
+- Use Case: Best for mission-critical workloads with no tolerance for downtime.

+# The DR support in AWS services

+To implemented the above approaches, AWS provided servcies to help us do it easily.

+## AWS Backup

+a fully managed service designed to centralize and automate data protection across AWS services.

+Features:

+- Single interface to manage and monitor all backup activities.
+- Define schedule, retention and lifecycle rules for backup
+- support Cross-account, cross-region backup
+- recover data to specific point of time
+- Audit Manager provide audit and track backup activities
+- AWS Backup Vault can provide an isolation storage for the backup

+Support Services:

+- Compute: EC2(instance and volume)
+- Storage: S3,EFS, EBS, EFS, FSx, RDS, Aurora, DynamoDB
+- Others: EKS persistent Volume, Storage Gateway(volume)

+Storage Tier: Warm Storage (expensive but fast)/ Cold Storage (cheap and slow, hours)

+Amazon EC2 instances with minimal capacity.
 Amazon RDS for database replication.
 Auto Scaling to quickly scale infrastructure.
-Use
-Case: Useful for workloads requiring quick recovery but not full-scale standby.

-## Warm Standby

-Description: A scaled-down but functional version of the production environment runs in AWS and can be scaled up during a disaster.
-RTO/RPO: Low RTO (minutes), low RPO (seconds to minutes).
-Key Services: AWS Elastic Load Balancer (ELB) for traffic routing.
+AWS Elastic Load Balancer (ELB) for traffic routing.
 Amazon Route 53 for DNS failover.
 AWS Systems Manager for automation.
-Use Case: Ideal for critical workloads where recovery time must be minimal.

-## Multi-Site (Active-Active)
+AWS Backup for automated backups.
+Amazon S3 and S3 Glacier for cost-effective storage.
+AWS Storage Gateway for hybrid environments.

-Description: Fully redundant, active environments run in multiple AWS Regions, sharing the workload.
-RTO/RPO: Near-zero RTO and RPO.
-Key Services: AWS Global Accelerator for routing.
+AWS Global Accelerator for routing.
 Multi-Region Amazon RDS or DynamoDB Global Tables.
 Amazon S3 with cross-region replication.
-Use Case: Best for mission-critical workloads with no tolerance for downtime.
-2. AWS DR Best Practices Data Replication: Use S3 Cross-Region Replication (CRR) for objects.
+Use S3 Cross-Region Replication (CRR) for objects.
 Use RDS Multi-AZ or read replicas across regions.
 Use DynamoDB Global Tables for globally distributed databases.
 Networking: Configure Amazon Route 53 for DNS failover.
 Use Transit Gateway for network connectivity.
 Automation: Automate recovery processes with AWS Lambda and AWS Systems Manager.
 Use AWS CloudFormation for infrastructure as code to quickly rebuild environments.
-Monitoring and
-Testing: Use Amazon CloudWatch for monitoring.
+Monitoring and Testing: Use Amazon CloudWatch for monitoring.
 Regularly test DR plans with simulated outages using AWS Fault Injection Simulator.
-Understanding RTO & RPO

-## The DR supports in AWS services

 AWS elastic disaster recovery